 Accounts shall be kept by the Finance Department or contracted agency showing all assets and liabilities of the City and the financial transactions for all departments of the City.
 The accounts and the forms therefor shall conform to any uniform system required by law or ordinance.
-Financial reports shall be prepared for each month, each quarter and each fiscal year and for such other periods as may be required by the Mayor or the Council.
+Financial reports shall be prepared for each month, each quarter and each fiscal year.
 Those financial reports shall be provided to the Mayor and the Council.